 Impact of current regulations

-The financial viability of some indoor and outdoor venues is constrained by the physical distancing restriction and those that prohibit the provision of food and drink for consumption indoors.
+The financial viability of some indoor venues will be constrained by the physical distancing requirements and the Welsh Government’s ‘Guidance for Tourism and Hospitality Businesses for a Phased and Safe Re-opening’.
 Consequently, despite being allowed to open, some facility owners and operators might choose not to until these restrictions are lifted.

 Some indoor activities may initially become permissible on a limited or adapted basis, while certain restrictions remain in place.